 10 bit colour

 Grass Valley have added 10bit colour support to EDIUS 6.
 Most video formats (DV, DVD, AVCHD, HDV etc) work in 8 bit colour which produces excellent results.
 However there are higher quality settings and one is to use 10 bit colour.
-Now EDIUS 6 can work in 10 bit colour and Grass Valley have added a new version of their Canopus HQ codec, called HQX.
-If you buy the new STORM 3G or STORM Elite boards then you can capture into 10 bit colour files for the ultimate quality.
+Now EDIUS can work in 10 bit colour and Grass Valley have added a version of their Canopus HQ codec, called HQX.
+You can capture into HQX and view edits in 10 bit from all the current Blackmagic cards and some of the Grass Valley ones..